SlimeVR/SlimeVR-Docs-Site/src/tools/mobile-installation.md

 # Mobile Setup

 There are a couple options for using SlimeVR natively on mobile devices instead of on a PC.
-This guide will help you set up the SlimeVR server on a mobile device.
+This guide will help you set up the SlimeVR server on a mobile device or Quest headset.

 ## Android